aristanetworks/avd/ansible_collections/arista/avd/examples/l2ls-fabric/README.md

     ```

 === "DC1_NETWORK_PORTS"
     Our fabric would not be complete without connecting some devices to it.
 We define connected endpoints and port profiles in **group_vars/DC1_NETWORKS_PORTS.yml**.
 Each endpoint's adapter defines which switch port(s) and port profile to use.
-In our example, we have servers/hosts and a firewall connected to the fabric.
+In our example, we have 4 hosts and a firewall connected to the fabric.
 The connected endpoints keys are used for logical separation and apply to interface descriptions.
 These variables are applied to spine and leaf nodes since they are a part of this inventory group.
     ``` yaml
     --8<--
     examples/l2ls-fabric/group_vars/DC1_NETWORK_PORTS.yml